Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/index.md

 Ready to drive discussion?
 ---------------------------------------------------

-Download the following infographics to share within your organization.
+Download these resources to share within your organization.

 <ul class="panelContent cardsW">